NISRA-Tech-Lab/71-ssb-pcos/README.md

 -    Overview - Infographic Template.svg
 -    Trust - Infographic Template.svg

 The templates can be edited using [Inkscape](https://inkscape.org/) (available on ITAssist Store).
 You can only make edits to the overall layout of the infographic canvas here.
-Adjusting individuaol graphics is done elsewhere in the code.
+Adjusting individual graphics is done elsewhere in the code.

 #### [infographic prep.R](code/infographic/infographic%20prep.R)